 What does a concert engineer do?

 The concert engineer sets up all microphones, instruments, wires, amplifiers, and sound effects and connects them to the mixing table and concert speakers.
-During the engineer balances and mixes instrumental and vocal tracks to optimize the live sound experience.
+During A test of the musical instruments and recording equipment to ensure everything is working correctly to deliver good quality sound. the engineer balances and mixes instrumental and vocal tracks to optimize the live sound experience.
 During the concert, the engineer adjusts levels and sounds as required by the artist and for the best sound quality.

 What does a recording engineer do?

-The recording engineer often works for or with a , or and will set up microphones, adjust input levels, and ensure everything is amplified or recorded perfectly.
+The recording engineer often works for or with a A specialized facility designed for producing, recording, and editing audio content, primarily music., A company that invests in, manufactures, distributes, promotes, and monetizes sound recordings on behalf of the artist. or People or entities that organize concerts and other live performance events. and will set up microphones, adjust input levels, and ensure everything is amplified or recorded perfectly.

 What does a mixing engineer do?